Premkolte/AnimateHub/README.md

 1. `Fork` our repository to your GitHub account.
 2. `Clone` your fork to your local machine.
     Use the command `git clone <your-fork-url>`.
-3. Create a new branch for your work.
+3. Create a new branch for your work .

 **Commit Your Changes**